sergiocorreia/ppmlhdfe/guides/separation_primer.md

 <p align="center"><img src="./figures/primer_sep_mu.png" alt="screenshot-mu" width="80%"/></p>

-The iteration takes a while to run (18 iterations, compared to 6 for the ReLU method), but the the separated observation is indeed detected, in iteration 15.
+The iteration takes a while to run (18 iterations, compared to 6 for the IR method), but the the separated observation is indeed detected, in iteration 15.

 However, this method is fragile, specially when the dependent variable has a skewed distribution.
 In the example below, we we add three observations to the dataset, so the third observation is no longer separated.
 As a consequence, the `sep(mu)` method now converges extremely slowly (in 115 iterations), *and* to the wrong solution (incorrectly dropping one observation that is not separated):